-- 1. For relatively flat sites where there is less than a 10-foot difference in grade between the front and rear of the building, the height of the building shall be measured from grade five feet out from the exterior wall at the front of the building; or - 2.
-For steeper lots where there is more than a 10-foot difference in grade between the front and rear of the building, the height of the building is measured from grade at a point five feet out from the exterior wall on the lowest side (front or rear) of the building.
-One then measures vertically to the peak or ridgeline of the roof to determine the height. - 3.
-Buildings on cross slopes or side slopes are measured at either the front or rear of the building using methods described in subsections (A)(1) and (2) of this definition only.
+- 1. For relatively flat sites where there is less than a 10-foot difference in grade between the front and rear of the building, the height of the building shall be measured from the proposed finished grade five feet out from the exterior wall at the front of the building (Figure 1); or - 2.
+For steeper lots where there is more than a 10-foot difference in grade between the front and rear of the building, the height of the building is measured from the proposed finished grade at a point five feet out from the exterior wall on the lowest side (front or rear) of the building.
+One then measures vertically to the peak or ridgeline of the roof to determine the height (Figure 2). - 3.
+Buildings on cross slopes or side slopes are measured at either the front or rear of the building using methods described in subsections (A)(1) and (2) of this definition only (Figure 3).